|Born||in Atlanta, Georgia, USA|

 Mini Bio (1)

-Christopher Tucker was born in Atlanta, Georgia to Mary Louise Tucker (Bryant) and Norris Tucker.
-At one point in time Mr. Tucker was the highest paid actor in Hollywood.
+At one point in time, Chris Tucker was the highest paid actor in Hollywood.

-In 1998, Tucker got a role to star along-side action actor Jackie Chan.
-The movie was Rush Hour and it grossed more than 200 million dollars worldwide.
-This resulted in two additional sequels, Rush Hour Two and Rush Hour Three.
-In 2006, Tucker got a deal on his Rush Hour Three contract that paid 25 million dollars, making him the highest paid actor in Hollywood at that time.
+In 1998, Tucker got a role to star along-side Jackie Chan.
+The movie was Rush Hour (1998) and it grossed more than 200 million dollars worldwide.
+This resulted in two additional sequels, Rush Hour 2 (2001) and Rush Hour 3 (2007).
+In 2006, Tucker got a deal on his Rush Hour 3 (2007) contract that paid 25 million dollars, making him the highest paid actor in Hollywood at that time.

-In 2001, Chris Tucker also was in a music-video with friend, pop-legend Michael Jackson, in the music video,"You Rock My World."
+In 2001, Tucker also was in a music-video with friend, pop-legend Michael Jackson, in the music video, "You Rock My World."

 - IMDb Mini Biography By: Peter Sean